reslp/phylociraptor/data/test_cases/minimal/README.md

 This takes about 4 minutes to complete.

 ```
-./phylociraptor filter-align --verbose -t serial=1
+./phylociraptor filter-align --verbose -t local=1
 ```

 ### Use filtered alignments to estimate the best substitution model and calculate gene trees

-This takes about 5 minutes to run using 4 threads.
+This takes about 15 minutes to run using 1 thread.

 ```
-./phylociraptor modeltest --verbose -t serial=4
+./phylociraptor modeltest --verbose -t local=1
 ```

 ### Calculate concatenated Maximum-Likelihood trees

-This step takes about 30 minutes when using 4 threads.
+This step takes about 15 minutes when using 1 thread.

 ```
-./phylociraptor mltree --verbose -t serial=4
+./phylociraptor mltree --verbose -t local=1
 ```

 ### Calculate species trees

-This step takes xx minutes to complete using 4 threads:
+This step takes 2 minutes to complete using 1 thread:

 ```
-./phylociraptor speciestree --verbose -t serial=4
+./phylociraptor speciestree --verbose -t local=1
 ```

 ### Create a report of the run